OmarGIT9880/Omar-Python-Portfollio/README.md

 Console-based Wordle game

-🛠 Tools
+🛠 Tools & Libraries

+Python

-Python · Jupyter / Google Colab · Matplotlib · ArcPy
+Jupyter Notebook / Google Colab

+Matplotlib

+ArcPy

-Custom geometry, math, and algorithmic logic
+Custom geometry and algorithmic logic

-Notes
+ℹ️ Notes

-Some notebooks were created in Google Colab.
+Some notebooks were created in Google Colab

-File paths may need adjustment for local runs.
+File paths may need adjustment for local execution

-About Me
+👤 About Me

-GIS major with a Computer Science & Engineering minor at The Ohio State University, focused on GIS algorithms, spatial data processing, and Python-based analysis.
+GIS major with a Computer Science & Engineering minor at The Ohio State University.
+Interested in GIS algorithms, spatial data processing, and Python-based analysis.